wtchen/datatools-ui/docs/user/otp-deployment.md

 We recommend using an elastic load balancer (ELB) for deploying/upgrading an OTP server instance without interrupting the current one.
 In doing so, a new server is set up in the background, and when ready (preprocessing done), the new server is added to the load balancer, and the old server removed and destroyed.

+The load balancer also allows instantiating multiple OTP servers on large deployments.
+(You can start, add, or remove more than one OTP server to the load balancer.)

 ### Create the load balancer in AWS

 1. Open the EC2 Dashboarad (AWS Home > Services > Compute > EC2, or from recents).